Slavic migrations to the Balkans: Genetics

-The 2006 Y-DNA study results "suggest that the Slavic expansion started from the territory of present-day Ukraine, thus supporting the hypothesis that places the earliest known homeland of Slavs in the basin of the middle Dnieper".
+The 2006 Y-DNA haplotype study suggests "that the Slavic expansion started from the territory of present-day Ukraine, thus supporting the hypothesis that places the earliest known homeland of Slavs in the basin of the middle Dnieper", with the Y-STR variation showing paternal homogeneity centered on present-day Ukraine among Eastern Slavs (e.g. Russians, Belarusians), Western Slavs (e.g. Poles, Slovaks), and certain groups of Southern Slavs (e.g. Slovens, Croats), whereas all remaining Southern Slavs (e.g. Serbians, Macedonians, Bulgarians) constituted a distinct group, but "the most likely explanation for this phenomenon" is the "contribution of the Y chromosomes of peoples who settled in the region before the Slavic expansion to the genetic heritage of Southern Slavs".
 According to genetic studies until 2020, the distribution, variance and frequency of the Y-DNA haplogroups R1a and I2 and their subclades R-M558, R-M458 and I-CTS10228 among South Slavs are in correlation with the spreading of Slavic languages during the medieval Slavic expansion from Eastern Europe, most probably from the territory of present-day Ukraine and Southeastern Poland.

+Alena Kushniarevich and Alexei Kassian in 2020 considered that "there is a substantial closeness between West and East Slavs and Baltic speakers, whereas South Slavs are clearly differentiated and genetically akin to other non-Slavic Balkan peoples", which "suggests that the distribution of Slavic languages was chiefly due to the cultural assimilation (via language shift) of pre-Slavic people rather than to the replacement of the autochthonous population by the Slavs".